Everything You Should Know About Listeria & Listeriosis

-From spinach and sprouts, to hummus and ice cream, Listeria recalls are becoming contagious.
-Last week, Jeni’s Ice Cream and Blue Bell Creamery shuttered kitchens and scoop shops to better understand and eliminate the source of the contamination.
-So what exactly is Listeria, and how does it get into our food…and into our bodies?
+From spinach and sprouts, to hummus and ice cream, foodborne outbreaks are more commonplace than you’d expect; and Listeria is one of the main culprits.
+When a Listeria outbreak happens, it can cause serious interruptions to the food service industry.
+Just look at a few years ago, when Jeni’s Ice Cream and Blue Bell Creamery shuttered kitchens and scoop shops to better understand and eliminate the source of a recent contamination.
+So what exactly is Listeria, and how does it get into our food and into our bodies?
 And perhaps most importantly, what must manufacturers do to clean it up?

 What is Listeria?

 Listeria is a common bacterium found in soil and water that is easily transmitted to kitchens and manufacturing facilities via raw vegetable or animal products.
 Once it contaminates an area, it can be challenging to get rid of; unlike most bacteria, Listeria grows well in refrigeration.
 Often found in processed meats and unpasteurized dairy, Listeria may infect other foods through contact with affected equipment.

 When a person contracts Listeria, it causes symptoms that mimic food poisoning.
 If someone has invasive listeriosis, meaning the bacteria spread beyond the gut, symptoms can include: